icshwi/e3training/workbook/chapter03.md

 ## Assignments

 * Try out `make existent` with `LEVEL=4`.
-* Try `iocsh.bash -r stream,e3training`.
-Can you explain what is happening here?
 * Do `make init` in **E3_TOP**.
 What do you see?
 * Which kind of make rule allows us to uninstall the installed module?
 * Can we combine the following two steps?